vanruc/todoApp/README.md

 The `document` package includes declarations of actions, reports, views and the associated Bizlet file.
 The Bizlet file contains document-specific behaviours including overrides of default action behaviours and document bean lifecycle events (e.g. newInstance, preSave, etc.).

-In this tutorial we will define three Documents; Staff, Project and Todo(task).
+In this tutorial we will define three Documents; Staff, Project and todo (task).
 #### Staff Document
 Inside our `todo` module, create a new `Staff` package.